Jul 29, 2024 | ENGINEERING ODD BITS, Uncategorized

 When there is a need to take a deep breath and take a break

-• Looking for “A Better Way” – Go to – Engineering the 3R Way for an overview of the 3R Philosophy Review – Refresh – Reset and link to the full list of topics
+- Looking for “A Better Way” – Go to – Engineering the 3R Way for an overview of the 3R Philosophy Review – Refresh – Reset and link to the full list of topics

-• Then Take A Break – With the List Of Pages – Engineering Nostalgia for pages of Old Engineer Memories from Engineering practice in the 1960’s/70’s/80’s – with a bit of armed forces and medieval trivia thrown in
+- Then Take A Break – With the List Of Pages – Engineering Nostalgia for pages of Old Engineer Memories from Engineering practice in the 1960’s/70’s/80’s – with a bit of armed forces and medieval trivia thrown in

-• Or check out Engineering Odd Bits for more odd subject matter – including humor and comment
+- Or check out Engineering Odd Bits for more odd subject matter – including humor and comment

-• Challenge yourself and your colleagues with an Engineering Quiz
+- Challenge yourself and your colleagues with an Engineering Quiz

 Engineer & Communicate – Engineering Trivia Quiz – Engineering Nostalgia – Engineering Odd Bits

-Verbal Instruction – Fixed Machine Guarding
+Simple Verbal Instruction: Fixed Machine Guarding Is A Fail

-I was working at a factory which had an old Flexographic printer.
+Simple Verbal Instruction: Fixed Machine Guarding Is A Fai – I was working at a factory which had an old Flexographic printer.
 A Safety Audit picked up exposed moving parts and Verbal Instruction was given to the maintenance department to fit fixed machine guarding.
 This was done over a weekend.

 However – When the production crew started to run the machine – they discovered that the guard, which was fixed in position, blocked their “line of sight” to an important observation point on the print web as it was running.
 Although the machine used automatic tracking for the paper – this function was not absolutely foolproof and the operators wanted to see the actual print as it traveled around rollers in order to verify that the tracking was working correctly.
 Also, certain “change over” adjustment points could not now be accessed and the crew had to use a difficult access point for the change over adjustments.